 The no copyright thing means that you obviously wont be seeing Freddys or Jasons hacking and slashing around the cutesy universe, and I'm sure some of you may be disheartened by the inability to use penis monsters to your advantage, but with 10,000+ options, I'm sure I could find a way to get myself in trouble with "Scribblenauts."
 It's looking pretty complete already, so I'm sure that we'll see this thing popping up pretty close to its vague release time of "Early Fall 2009."

-Mark is the Co-Owner/Web Developer/Podcast Co-Host/Beard Wizard of Bloody Good Horror.
-When he's not casting spells in Magic or Hearthstone, he's watching wrestling and sampling Chicago's many beers and meats.
+Mark is the pretty much everything of Bloody Good Horror.
+When he's not casting spells in Magic or Hearthstone, you'll probably find him watching wrestling, beard glistening from the essence of Chicago's myriad beers and meats.